huggingface/huggingface.js/inference-2.0.md

 })) {}
 ```

-And of course, `request` and `streamingRequest` can be used with Inference Endpoints!
-Actually, if you make your own custom models and inputs / outputs for your business use case, it'll be what you use.
+Of course, `request` and `streamingRequest` can also be used with Inference Endpoints!
+Actually, if you make your own custom models and inputs / outputs for your business use case, it'll probably be what you use.

 ## Individual imports & tree-shakability

 You don't like the current API, you don't like classes, and want the strict minimum in your bundle?
 No need to say more, I know which frontend framework (or should I say library ;)) you use.

-And you can import individual functions, this release of `@hugginface/inference` is all about choice and flexibility:
+Worry not, you can import individual functions, this release of `@hugginface/inference` is all about choice and flexibility:

 ```ts
 import { textGeneration } from "@huggingface/inference";